EslamHany2002/islamiapp/README.md

 ### Highlight Features:

--	Quran Kareem
+-	Quran Kareem 🕋🌙
--	Hadith Collection
+-	Hadith Collection 📖
--	Electronic Misbaha.
+-	Electronic Misbaha 📿
--	Quran Radio
+-	Quran Radio 📻
--	Prayer Times
+-	Prayer Times 🧎🏻‍♂️
--	Azkar
+-	Azkar 🤲

 The "ISLAMI" app is characterized by its professional design and user-friendly interface, making it an ideal tool for Muslims seeking a comprehensive application that meets their daily religious and spiritual needs.